tsgates/arch-wiki-markdown/wiki/Skype.md

     alias skype='xhost +local: && sudo -u skype /usr/bin/skype'

+Note:If you forget the xhost command, Skype may fail with a "No protocol specified" error on stdout.

 I noticed that the newly created user is able to read some of the files in my home directory because the permissions were a+r, so I changed them manually to a-r u+r and changed umask from 022 to 066.